1916 Florida gubernatorial election

-The 1916 Florida gubernatorial election was held in the U.S. state on November 7, 1916, to determine the Governor for the State of Florida.
-Democratic incumbent Governor Park Trammell was term-limited and could not run for re-election.
+The 1916 Florida gubernatorial election was held on November 7, 1916, to elect the governor of Florida.
+Democratic incumbent Park Trammell was term-limited and could not run for re-election.
+In the open race to succeed him, Sidney J. Catts defeated William V. Knott in a sharply contested race marked by accusations of electoral fraud during the Democratic primary, which was contested under a controversial ranked-choice voting system.